A248/A248.github.io/README.md

 ### Maven Repository

-All projects are deployed to one of these repositories, depending on the license:
+All projects are deployed to one of these repositories, depending on the license.
+A thanks to Cloudsmith for providing free hosting for OSS.

 ```
 https://mvn-repo.arim.space/lesser-gpl3/